-Training Services NSW in the NSW Department of Industry is responsible for government-funded vocational education and training (VET) in NSW.
+Training Services NSW in the NSW Department of Education is responsible for government-funded vocational education and training (VET) in NSW.

 It leads strategic policy, planning, funding, regulation and advice on VET to support economic, regional and community development.